Ddafnoudis/RNA_sequence_DESeq2/README.md

 ## NGS workflow using STAR tool and DESeq2

 ### Introduction
-The dataset obtained from http://genomedata.org/seq-tec-workshop/read_data/rna_alignment-de_exercise/dataset_A/.
-We will focus on the expression profiling by using high throughput sequencing and downstream analysis in R approached by DESeq2.
+"The goal of this study is to analyze RNA sequences in human cells for the TDP-43 protein, specifically comparing wild-type (WT) and knockout (KO) samples.
+We will perform expression profiling using high-throughput sequencing and conduct downstream analysis in R using the DESeq2 approach."